Timimi, Sami. Insane Medicine. Independent publication 2021. NF; 9/21.

 You cannot get a proper handle on what is happening in the mind by clever neuroimaging or giving people complicated puzzles to solve.
 The story of ‘breaking bad’ will not reveal itself by examining the TV hardware for patterns of electric current activity

-I think partly because this was a similar (and maybe a bit clearer) way of expressing my own thoughts reading Antonio Damasio’s summary of consciousness neurology The Feeling of What Happens:
+I think partly because this was a similar (and maybe a bit clearer) way of expressing my own thoughts about metaphysical realism and the mind-body problem reading Antonio Damasio’s summary of consciousness neurology The Feeling of What Happens:

 … the completed physical explanation of a pianist and the operation of his instrument is not the tears we cry, much less the feeling of what happens, when we hear the music.